Promoting healthcare can change lives

 One Health integrates research knowledge, academic expertise and field specialisations in human health, veterinary medicine and environmental science.

-It involves an interdisciplinary approach of handling cross-species diseases.
-At USC the One Health approach is supported by a team of highly experience specialists.
+It involves an interdisciplinary approach to handling cross-species diseases.
+At USC the One Health approach is supported by a team of highly experienced specialists.
 For example, USC’s Dr Joanne Macdonald has developed a world-first platform to rapid test for tropical diseases, including the Hendra and Zika Viruses, and Patrick Nunn is a world leader in the field of human-environment interactions.

-We also pride ourselves on being involved in the development of the Sunshine Coast University Hospital (SCHU).
+We also pride ourselves on being involved in the development of the Sunshine Coast University Hospital (SCUH).

-This $1.8 billion development will open in 2017 and provide jobs to 6,000 people when it is completed in 2021.
+This $1.8 billion development officially opened in 2017 and will provide jobs for up to 6,000 people when it is completed in 2021.
 This unique knowledge pool will expand our network of health specialists with hands‑on experience.

 The SCUH includes the Sunshine Coast Health Institute, which will drive the development of new knowledge through research and firsthand teaching and learning opportunities.